Edictum

 Session countersAttempt counted, execution notAttempt counted, execution counted

 The critical difference: in observe mode, the tool always executes.
-The audit trail shows you exactly what enforcement would have done, without any impact on the agent.
+The decision log shows you exactly what enforcement would have done, without any impact on the agent.

 Postconditions in Observe Mode